The Sexual Life of Catherine M.

-The Sexual Life of Catherine M. by the art critic Catherine Millet was published in the author's native French in 2001.
-An English translation by Adriana Hunter was published in 2002.
+The Sexual Life of Catherine M. by the art critic Catherine Millet was published in the author's native French in 2001 (as La vie sexuelle de Catherine M.) An English translation by Adriana Hunter was published in 2002.
 Sexual Life was the subject of mild controversy on both sides of the Atlantic.
 It was reviewed by Edmund White as "the most explicit book about sex ever written by a woman."
 The book won the Prix Sade in France.

 Overview

 The book quickly introduces the theme, with group sex taking place from the fourth page.
 Despite this explicit content, critics have identified other aspects in the work, with a review in salon.com stating: